braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/setting_up_ips_and_domains.md

 ## Next steps

 We will then check your setup and validate all information in our internal systems.

-Our onboarding team will let you know when you're ready to go or if there are issues with your DNS records that you must address with your engineering team.
+The Braze onboarding team will let you know when you're ready to go or if there are issues with your DNS records that you must address with your engineering team.